Artificial Neuron and Perceptron #

 A single perceptron cannot solve problems like XOR because they are not linearly separable.

-Why the Perceptron Is Limited #
+Why Perceptron Is Limited #

 - Uses a linear decision boundary